-The following exercises will increase your strength and flexibility.
-Your physical therapist will provide instructions on these exercises while you are at the hospital.
+The following section includes additional exercises to increase your strength and flexibility.
+Your physical therapist will provide instructions for these exercises while you are in the hospital.
 Upon discharge from the hospital, you should perform these exercises three times a day, starting with 10 repetitions and working up to 20 repetitions each.
 It is important to remember to breathe steadily throughout all your exercises.
+You will continue to be guided in your rehabilitation by your outpatient or home physical therapist.